Skip To Navigation Exiting Navigation

 Content

-The Environmental Protection Board consists of nine members, appointed for four-year terms, who are chosen to represent industry, conservationist organizations, professional engineers, the medical profession, and the general public.
+The Jacksonville Environmental Protection Board (JEPB) consists of nine members, appointed for four-year terms, who are chosen to represent industry, conservationist organizations, professional engineers, the medical profession, and the general public.
 This board develops regulations necessary for administration and enforcement of the city's environmental laws.
 It conducts investigations of complaints, takes testimony in matters under its jurisdiction and provides a hearing platform for environmental matters within the city.
 The EPB also conducts public outreach programs for schools, teachers, civic and private organizations.

 Join the Team!